ctkjose/moi3d/doc_api.md

 | `ObjectList.numPoints` | |

-# GeometryFactory #
+# GeometryFactory

-The `GeometryFactory` is generic object that provides a common and abstracted api to create geometry objects in MoI.
+The `GeometryFactory` is a generic object that provides a common and abstracted api to create geometry objects in MoI.

 ## Managing input parameters